The Shield (professional wrestling)

 The Shield was a professional wrestling stable in WWE that consisted of Dean Ambrose, Roman Reigns, and Seth Rollins.

-The group debuted on November 18, 2012 at the Survivor Series pay-per-view.
+The group debuted as heels on November 18, 2012, at the Survivor Series pay-per-view.
 The Shield was a dominant force in six-man tag team matches with an undefeated televised streak lasting from December 2012 to May 2013, during which they scored a victory at WrestleMania 29.
 In May 2013 at Extreme Rules, all three members of The Shield won a championship, with Ambrose winning the United States Championship while Rollins and Reigns captured the WWE Tag Team Championship.
 Rollins and Reigns were WWE Tag Team Champions until October 2013, and Ambrose was United States Champion until May 2014, which was a record reign for the WWE version of the championship.
 As a Shield member, Reigns gained prominence by setting and equaling elimination records at the 2013 Survivor Series and the 2014 Royal Rumble events.
-They are widely considered to be one of the best and most impactful stables in recent sports entertainment history.

 The Shield at various points served as hired guns for CM Punk and The Authority while later going on to face their former employers in separate feuds.
 They wrestled in the main event of numerous Raw and SmackDown television shows and headlined one pay-per-view, the 2014 Payback event, which was their final match as a trio until 2017.
 Rollins left the group on June 2, when he attacked Ambrose and Reigns with a chair and sided with The Authority.
 Ambrose and Reigns went on their own ways as singles wrestlers later that month, marking the end of The Shield.